FLEXIBLE BENEFITS ADMINISTRATION FREQUENTLY ASKED QUESTIONS

 Q: Do I have to wait for the money to be deposited into my account before I can make a claim for reimbursement?

-No. The entire amount you set aside is available to you on the first day of the plan year.
+A: No. The entire amount you set aside is available to you on the first day of the plan year.

 Q: Can I request FSA reimbursement for eligible services I received before the plan year begins if I am not billed until after the start of the plan year?